-The above application fulfils the requirements for Preliminary Assessment as prescribed in section 13 of the Australia New Zealand Food Authority Act 1991.
+The above application fulfils the requirements for Initial Assessment (formerly Preliminary Assessment) as prescribed in section 13 of the Australia New Zealand Food Authority Act 1991.

-Accordingly the Authority has decided to accept the application and will now proceed to the Draft Assessment Report (Full Assessment- section 15).
+Accordingly the Authority has decided to accept the application and will now proceed to the Draft Assessment Report (formerly Full Assessment).

-If subsequently recommended by the Authority and agreed to by the Australia New Zealand Food Standards Council, an amendment to the Food Standards Code, as suggested by the applicant, would permit the use of $\gamma$ -cyclodextrin as a novel food ingredient and/or the addition of $\gamma$ -cyclodextrin as a food additive to food.
+If subsequently recommended by the Authority and agreed to by the Australia New Zealand Food Standards Council, an amendment to the Food Standards Code, as suggested by the applicant, would permit the addition of trehalose to specific foods.